iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 tags: [Shimmer, NFT, beginner, Javascript, iota.js]
 ---

-# How to mint an NFT with Javascript
+# How to Mint a Native NFT With Javascript on Shimmer

 A non-fungible token (NFT) is a token that is verifiably unique and can be used to prove and transfer ownership of a digital asset.
 You can create NFTs in the Shimmer ledger as a native asset or use smart contracts as a smart asset.
 This tutorial uses Javascript to mint a native NFT in the Shimmer ledger.